Ping-pong for basis-conjugating HNN-extension of free group: Proof of main results

-Observe that each application of the rule either decreases \(k\), or decreases some of its coordinate without touching the ones following it (however, it can increase the previous ones).
-Define an order on the set of vectors of non-negative integers by the rule \((a_0, \ldots, a_k) < (b_0, \ldots, b_m)\) if \(k < m\) or \(k = m\) and for some \(i\) one has \(a_i < b_i\) and \(a_j = b_j\) for \(j > i\).
-The result follows, since this order clearly does not contain infinite decreasing chains. \end{proof} \begin{Remark} Let \(w\) be some word and \(w'\) be its normal form.
-Write
+Observe that each application of the rule either decreases~\(k\), or decreases one of the coordinates of~\(\nu(w)\) without touching the ones following it (however, it can increase the previous ones).
+Define an order on the set of tuples of non-negative integers by the rule~\((a_0, \ldots, a_k) < (b_0, \ldots, b_m)\) if~\(k < m\) or~\(k = m\) and for some~\(i\) one has~\(a_i < b_i\) and~\(a_j = b_j\) for~\(j > i\).
+This order is known as the \textit{right shortlex order}.
+The result follows, since this order is well-founded, hence there are no infinite decreasing chains. \end{proof}